sayinmehmet47/electronic-products47/README.md

 # Stock Portfolio Project

 - This project is example of e-commerce website.
 - Users can choose a product, add it to favorites,and buy the product.
-Also ADMIN can add new products a by the help of admin panel.
+Also ADMIN can add or delete  products a by the help of admin panel.
 - For purchases,paypal paying system is integrated.

 # Technologies Used